lolbunny385/Zootopia/monitor/README.md

 - telegraf.yml - this playbook is responsible for installing telegraf agent on server and config telegraf conf file.
 - dashbaord.yml - this playbook is responisble for installing grafana and import Datasource(Influxdb) and dashboard.
 - influxdb.yml - this playbook is responisble for installing influxdb and create database "CDH" for him.

+#Requirements for deploying the monitor system
+- Edit your group_vars file with the  correct variable for your deployment.
+- Copy the group_vars file to /etc/ansible/group_vars.
+> For running the playbooks , you should run the command: ansible-playbook deploy-monitoring.yml